Support, guidance & advice for todays primary carers

 Whilst remaining sensitive to the complex dynamics of caring, identifying as a carer is important.
 It in no way diminishes the relationship between those being cared for and those providing care.
 But, identifying as a carer is a key factor in opening doors to a plethora of resources.
 It helps people to access practical, emotional and financial support for themselves and those they care for; the cared.
 By not accepting the label of carer, we are missing out on opportunities to be better carers, and better friends and family members to those we care for.

 Some carers might feel that accepting the label of carer is a symbol that they are giving up, or selling out.
-They might feel that a carer is different to a family member, that the label diminishes or denies their heart-felt desire to care from a position of love and honour.
+They might feel that a carer is different to a family member.
+Perhaps they think the label diminishes or denies their heart-felt desire to care from a position of love and honour.
 This can place a carer in a very awkward and uncomfortable position.

 What has helped many people alter their thinking is a very effective mind shift.
 It is possible to accept the external label of carer, while also retaining our internal label of husband, wife, son, daughter and so on.
-What is needed is for carers to accept that they can have both external and internal identities, and that these can coexist in harmony.
+What is needed is for carers to accept that they can have both external and internal identities.
+These can coexist in harmony.
 It is possible to accept an external identity as a carer, whilst still retaining the most important internal identity, with heartfelt motives intact.

 Accepting that we all have both an internal identity and external identities is the key to removing the struggle that many carers have in seeing themselves as either a loving family member or a carer.
 Once understood, this agility of thought towards identity removes any resistance to the carer label.
 It could be the mindset carers need to be able to embrace their identity as a carer.